ivan-gushchin-mipt/PCAlipids/limos/README.md

     or
     $ python3 limos.py -help

-This command displays information about the functions that are implemented in the limos.
+This command displays information about the functions that are implemented in the PCAlipids.
-Let's try to analyze the trajectory with LIMOS!
+Let's try to analyze the trajectory using it!

 **Step by step**: